Allied Van Lines

-In January 2020, Allied Van Lines was recognized by Newsweek as one of America’s Best Customer Service Providers.
+In January 2020, Allied Van Lines was recognized by Newsweek as one of America's Best Customer Service Providers.

-In May 2020, Allied Van Lines earns the coveted 2020 Women’s Choice Award for sixth year in a row.
+In May 2020, Allied Van Lines earns the coveted 2020 Women's Choice Award for sixth year in a row.

 In July 2020, Allied Van Lines receives 37th Annual Quest for Quality Awards recognition from Logistics management.

 Allied Van Lines in February 2020 continues its exclusive charity partnership with The Salvation Army.

+In November 2024, Allied was recognized by CNN as one of the Top Moving Companies in California.